-The Emerald Leader Award
+The 2024 Emerald Leader nomination process is closed.

 Recognition is given to individuals and organizations whose leadership has significantly enhanced the quality of life in Geauga County.